neunzehnhundert97/CryptoLibraryToDebug/src/hash/README.md

 * [SHA-3](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.202.pdf "FIPS PUB 202")

 Of all hash functions feature until now, SHA-3 or Keccak had the hardest to read publication.
+In- and output  have to be reversed byte-wise for the algorithm to work and all intermediate values are also show reversed.
+The trickiest part will be the optimization of the 5x5xw matrix, but this is up to you.